 The Chickasaw language revitalization program began in 2007 and the department of Chickasaw language was founded in 2009.
 Chickasaws believe that the language was given to them by Chihoowa or Abaꞌ Binniꞌliꞌ (God), and that it is an obligation to care for it: to learn it, speak it and teach it to children.
 The Chickasaw language is viewed as a gift from the ancestors for all Chickasaw people.
 The job of the Chickasaw language revitalization program is to help people access that gift.

 Programs offered by the Chickasaw Language Revitalization Program:

-Chipota Chikashshanompoli (Children Speaking Chickasaw) language club meets once a month in Ada and Ardmore.
+Chipota Chikashshanompoli (Youth Speaking Chickasaw) language club meets once a month in Ada and Ardmore.
 Students learn the Chickasaw language through total physical response activities and song.
 Students compete each year at the annual Oklahoma Native American Youth Language Fair.